LGBTQ rights in Georgia (country): LGBT freedom of expression

-LGBT events were violently cancelled in 2012, 2013, 2021 and 2023.
+LGBTQ events were violently cancelled in 2012, 2013, 2021 and 2023.
 These include events held in public spaces as well as behind closed doors.

 An event in 2006 that was supposed to promote tolerance and cultural dialogue was canceled after rumours spread that it was supposedly a gay parade.
-The head of Georgian Orthodox Church, Patriarch Ilya, stated that any kind of rally which features LGBT people is "offensive".
+The head of Georgian Orthodox Church, Patriarch Ilya, stated that any kind of rally which features LGBTQ people is "offensive".

-On 17 May 2012, Georgian LGBT organization Identoba (იდენტობა) organized a peaceful march in observance of the International Day Against Homophobia, Transphobia and Biphobia.
-This was the first public march in support of LGBT equality in Georgia.
+On 17 May 2012, Georgian LGBTQ organization Identoba (იდენტობა) organized a peaceful march in observance of the International Day Against Homophobia, Transphobia and Biphobia.
+This was the first public march in support of LGBTQ equality in Georgia.
 The march was discontinued soon after it started, however, because the marchers claimed they were assaulted by religious counter-demonstrators, including representatives of the Georgian Orthodox Church and radical Christian groups.
 Police intervened to protect the march participants only after the fighting had already broken out and arrested some of the alleged victims instead of the perpetrators.

 Amnesty International criticized the Georgian Government for failing to effectively protect the march.
-On 14 January 2013, LGBT organization Identoba and the participants of the march filed an application against Georgia with the European Court of Human Rights.
-The application claims that Georgia failed to effectively protect the participants of LGBT march and did not investigate or adequately punish the perpetrators.
+On 14 January 2013, LGBTQ organization Identoba and the participants of the march filed an application against Georgia with the European Court of Human Rights.
+The application claims that Georgia failed to effectively protect the participants of LGBTQ march and did not investigate or adequately punish the perpetrators.